djinoz/kindle2joplin/README.md

 4. Only new clippings (with unique hashes) are added to existing notes
 5. Notes are merged intelligently, maintaining proper location-based organization

-This ensures that even when importing from different Kindle devices that share the same account (and thus have overlapping highlights), each highlight appears only once in your Joplin notes.
+This attempts to address that even when importing from different Kindle devices that share the same account (and thus have overlapping highlights), each highlight appears only once in your Joplin notes.

 ### Note Format